A Motion to Compel In a Florida Family Law Case

 This is when a motion to compel in a Florida family law case may become vital to the stability of your case.
 If 30 days have passed, you may choose to send a reminder to the other side that discovery is due.
 Consider offering a small extension (the standard time is 10 days) to incentivize the production of the documents requested.
 If the other party fails to furnish the documents (provided you are in compliance with discovery), and you can certify to the court that you have made multiple good faith efforts to communicate with the non-compliant party (and have been stonewalled or outright ignored), you may then consider filing a motion to compel in a Florida family law case.
 Attorney’s Fees are sometimes awarded upon a showing of good cause.

 Motion to Compel Granted, Now What?

 If a motion to compel discovery states to the court that the other side has completely failed to respond or object to a good faith and reasonable discovery request, generally, the court will order compliance with discovery to be made within 10 days (20 in some cases).
 If discovery is still not provided, the court may in some cases award (provided the motion and the attorney ask for it) attorney’s fees to be paid by the noncompliant party.
 After all, the party acting in good faith should not be made to bear the burden of paying additional legal fees for the other side’s failure to act in good faith.

-Jonathan Jacobs is a Divorce Attorney In Clermont Florida, a Divorce Attorney in Orlando Florida, and helps his clients in the surrounding counties.
+Jonathan Jacobs is a Divorce Attorney In Clermont Florida, a Divorce Attorney in Orlando Florida, and helps clients throughout Central Florida.
 Call the Jacobs Law Firm today for a consultation in your family law case.